-The majority of the Group's business is unit linked.
-Increases and decreases in the value of the assets covering unit linked liabilities are matched by corresponding changes in unit linked liabilities and so there is no firstorder impact on profitability.
+The majority of the Group's business is unit-linked.
+Increases and decreases in the value of the assets are matched by corresponding changes in liabilities and so there is no first-order impact on profitability.

-Investment performance has a second-order impact on the profitability of the Group's unit linked business as higher asset values result in increased income from asset management charges.
+Investment performance has a second-order impact on the profitability of the Group's unit-linked business as higher asset values result in increased income from asset management charges.
 Conversely, lower asset values can result in reduced income from annual management charges.

-Information about the investment performance of the Group's invested assets, including assets held to cover unit linked liabilities and shareholder assets is included in note 7 of the UGP 2022 Annual Report.
+Information about the investment performance of the Group's invested assets, including assets held to cover unit-linked liabilities and shareholder assets is included in note 7 of the UGP 2023 Annual Report.